yuxuan12345/UOCIS322-P2/README.md

 * If none of the functionalities work, 40 points will be given assuming
     * the credentials.ini is submitted with the correct URL of your repo,
-    * the Dockerfile builds without any errors, and
+    * the `Dockerfile` builds without any errors, and
-    * if the two html files (404.html and 403.html) are created in the appropriate location.
+    * if the two html files (`404.html` and `403.html`) are created in the appropriate location.

-* If the Dockerfile doesn't build or is missing, 20 points will be docked off.
+* If the `Dockerfile` doesn't build or is missing, 20 points will be docked off.

 * If the two html files are missing, 20 points will be docked off.

-* If credentials.ini is missing, 0 will be assigned.
+* If `credentials.ini` is not submitted or the repo is not found, 0 will be assigned.

 # Basic Docker commands